Close

 Compile all necessary documents according to your visa category:

-• Valid passport with minimum 3-month validity beyond intended stay
+• Valid passport with minimum 3 months validity beyond intended departure date and issued within the last 10 years

 • Completed application form with recent biometric photograph